TheTransportApp/Transport-Desktop/README.md

 </ul>

 <h4>Usage Permission</h4>
 <p>To use Transport it's neccessary to purchase a license for 6,99€ once.
 Every other usage without a licensed account counts as a piracy copy.
 As soon as you contribute to Transport, you have the opportunity to get a free copy of Transport to develop and test features.
-You can find more information in the <a href="https://github.com/AlexanderMandera/Transport-Desktop/blob/master/TERMS_OF_USE.md">TERMS_OF_USE.md</a>
+You can find more information in the <a href="https://github.com/TheTransportApp/Transport-Desktop/blob/master/LICENSE.md">TransportApp license (LICENSE.md)</a>.

 <h4>Beta Phase</h4>
 <p>At the moment Transport is in a beta phase.
 That means only some users can test the software with specific requirements.
 You can apply as a beta tester on <a href="https://transport-app.com">transport-app.com</a>.
 Currently there is no published release.
 If this is the case we'll notify you via Discord, E-Mail or Twitter.
 Afterwards we'll generate you an individual account with which you can use the software.</p>

 <h4>How to Contribute</h4>
-<p>On how to contribute to our project or write right issues, you can see in <a href="https://github.com/AlexanderMandera/Transport-Desktop/blob/master/CONTRIBUTING.md">CONTRIBUTING.md</a>.
+<p>On how to contribute to our project or write right issues, you can see in <a href="https://github.com/TheTransportApp/Transport-Desktop/blob/master/CONTRIBUTING.md">the contributing notes (CONTRIBUTING.md)</a>.